Velocidex/Training/outline.md

        * Exercise: Configure and deploy a new Server with Google and Lets Encrypt
        * Using multiple OAuth providers - Azure + Google
-       * Deploying with browser client cerificates
+       * Deploying with browser client certificates
        * Exercise: Create a Multi-Frontend deployments
        * Exercise: Customize the dashboard
        * Server Lockdown Mode: Additional security.